 He envisions thousands living and shopping along Blackstone Avenue, and using Bus Rapid Transit to get around.

 It is generating excitement from the city councilman for the area, Nelson Esparza.

 “Manchester is a critical anchor property along the Blackstone Corridor.
 From the very beginning of the discussions, I have been in full support of the New Manchester Center’s vision to transform its existing retail space into mixed use space.
 This project alone will provide our community with more than 400,000 square feet of housing surrounded by ample green and living space not seen anywhere else in our city.”

 Several housing projects along the Blackstone corridor are in the works.
 The developers of The Link @ Blackstone also have the Clinton Avenue Apartments project at Blackstone and Clinton; the Fresno Housing Authority is developing 41 units “The Arthur” at Blackstone and Shields avenues.

 New Senior Center

-On Monday, Dyer cut the ribbon on the new community center, which will be used mainly by seniors six days a week.
-The room features bright windows, comfortable couches, and several computers.
+Monday, Dyer cut the ribbon at a new community center, to be used mainly by seniors six days a week.
+The room featured bright windows, comfortable couches, and several computers.

-Seniors will engage in activities for physical and mental health.
+Seniors will engage in activities for both physical and mental health.

 “I really appreciate the community looking after the seniors like they do,” said resident Felicia Mack.
 “It’s very important for the seniors to have somewhere to go where they can relate to each other, come out to have a nice time instead of being locked up in the house all the time.”